behrouzz/hypatie/README.md

 ## Explore proper motion

 Let's create a chart showing the proper motion of stars near the Sgr A* (Milky Way's central supermassive black hole).
+The coordinates of the black hole are given and shown with the red '+' in the chart.

 ```python
 from hypatie.plots import explore_pm